blib-la/hyv/README.md

 ## Features 🌟

 - 🚀 **Streamlined Task Management**: Hyv enhances your projects with efficient task distribution and coordination, simplifying resource utilization.
-- 🧩 **Flexible Modular Design**: Hyv's modular architecture allows seamless integration of various tools, models, and adapters, providing a customizable solution.
+- 🧩 **Flexible Modular Design**: Hyv's modular architecture allows seamless integration of various sideEffects, models, and adapters, providing a customizable solution.
 - 🌐 **Broad Compatibility**: Designed for various technologies, Hyv is a versatile option for developers working with diverse platforms and frameworks.
-- 📚 **Comprehensive Documentation**: Hyv includes detailed documentation and examples, aiding in understanding its features and effective implementation in projects.
 - 🌱 **Community-Driven**: Hyv is developed and maintained by a devoted community of developers, continually working to refine and extend its capabilities.

 ## Usage